-Two thousand years ago the apostle Paul advised Timothy to use a "little wine" for his infirmities.39 Paul was probably not aware that twentieth century scientists would be giving out the same advice for a "little wine."
+Two thousand years ago the apostle Paul advised Timothy to use a "little wine" for his infirmities.44 Paul was probably not aware that twentieth century scientists would be giving out the same advice for a "little wine."
 In recent years researchers were surprised to discover that wine drinkers in France had much lower cardiovascular disease than those who did not drink.
 Further research showed that all alcoholic beverages have this same effect.
 Researchers discovered that alcohol retards arterial aging and promotes the health of the endothelium, the layer of cells lining your arteries that promotes proper blood flow.
 More than two dozen studies have shown that drinking one or two drinks a day discourages heart disease.

 Wine appears to be especially beneficial.
 Grapes and other fruits are loaded with phenolic chemical compounds called flavonoids, as well as other antioxidant compounds.
 These compounds have been shown to reduce the artery-clogging propensities of low-density lipids (LDL), the "bad" form of cholesterol, as well as inhibit the formation of blood clots.
 The grapes used to create red wine are rich in resveratrol, a component that increases HDL "good" cholesterol and limits the production of LDL cholesterol.
 Saponins, a plant protective agent found in the grapes’ waxy skin, which dissolves into the wine during its fermentation process, are believed to bind to and prevent the absorption of cholesterol and are also known to settle down inflammation pathways.
-Researchers think alcohol may make the saponins more soluble and thus more available in wine.40
+Researchers think alcohol may make the saponins more soluble and thus more available in wine.45